-Say it loud, say it proud ― summer is here!
+Say it loud, say it proud - the lockdown is over - the summer is here!
 The sun is shining high above Berlin and the German capital is gearing up for yet another summer of excitement, colour, vigour and more.
 There will be a lot of decadence over the coming months so it pays to get some exercise in.
 Luckily for you (and us), Berlin is full to bursting point with fun ways to get the blood pumping and heart-rate up.
 Here are just a few suggestions.

 A Round of Golf

 With endless forests, lakes and pretty countryside in all directions, Berlin and the surrounding state of Brandenburg offer plenty of opportunities to get out of the city and play some golfin a calm green setting.
 Gatow, Wilkendorf and Prenden are the best of the bunch, but you can’t really go wrong no matter which course you choose.

 If the sun gets a little bit too hot, why not slap on the trunks and head for a dip?
 Berlin has a host of great swimming pools with Stadtbad Neukölln worthy of singling out.
 But it doesn’t get much better than a swim at Strandbad Wannsee, Berlin’s open-air lido.

 Some of our favourite Berlin memories have been created on the saddle, and there are few cities in Europe more endearing to cycle around than the great German capital.
 Sure, it isn’t perfect, but you can’t argue with loping alongside the Spree or through one of the city’s many parks.
 Just rent a bike from one of the many kiosks in town and away you go.